ysyk2021/the-art-of-interviewing-techniques-for-conducting-effective-interviews-and-selecting/src/chapter-4-3.md

-# Strategies for Asking Probing Questions and Eliciting Detailed Responses

 In this chapter, we will explore strategies and techniques for asking probing questions that help interviewers conduct effective interviews and elicit detailed responses from candidates.
 Mastering the art of asking probing questions is crucial for gaining deeper insights into a candidate's qualifications, skills, experience, and fit for the position.
 By incorporating these strategies into your interviewing process, you can enhance your ability to assess candidates and make informed hiring decisions.